 4. What specific tax cuts will be proposed and what are the likely revenue effects?

-Trump’s campaign advisors pointed to a Tax Foundation estimate that the revenue loss from their tax cuts would be $4.4 trillion scored on a “static” basis (meaning without estimating the growth feedback on the overall economy of lower tax rates).
+Trump’s campaign advisors have pointed to a Tax Foundation estimate that the revenue loss from their tax cuts would be $4.4 trillion scored on a “static” basis (meaning without estimating the growth feedback on the overall economy of lower tax rates).
 The Tax Foundation itself claims that when including Trump campaign language related to the taxes paid by certain corporate structures, the static cost of the cuts is closer to $5.9 trillion.

 During the campaign, Trump’s advisors asserted that the potential revenue loss would be offset by the economic effects of other policy changes in areas such as trade and regulation.
 The budget will be the administration’s opportunity to put all of the changes together and project the economic and budgetary impact.